alozano-77/AWS-SAA-C02-Course/README.md

 External accounts can't be used to access AWS directly.
 To solve this, you allow an IAM role in the AWS account to be assumed by one of the active directories.
-**ID Federation** allowing an external service the ability to assume a role.
+**ID Federation** allows an external service the ability to assume a role.

 #### 1.3.5.3.
 Making an app with 1,000,000 users